Carmen Varner // Food, Lifestyle, and Travel Blogger

 Mermaids in Warsaw, Poland sightseeing and things to do see what to do

-What to see in Warsaw: Another mermaid.
+What to see when you visit Warsaw: Another mermaid.
 There are mermaids all over the city.

 Did I forget anything?
 Leave me a comment!
 But don't bust my chops - there is a ridiculous amount of things to do in Warsaw.
 You'll never have to wonder what to do in Warsaw.
 There's an endless amount!